Federal Agent at Large

 Federal Agent at Large is a 1950 American crime film directed by George Blair, written by Albert DeMond and starring Dorothy Patrick, Robert Rockwell, Kent Taylor, Estelita Rodriguez, Thurston Hall and Frank Puglia.
 The film was released on March 12, 1950 by Republic Pictures.

+Plot

+A U.S. Treasury agent goes undercover to break up a nationwide counterfeiting operation.
+After his partner is murdered while working the case, the agent follows a trail of clues across state lines, posing as a criminal to gain the gang’s trust.
+As the investigation tightens, he uncovers the inner workings of the counterfeit ring and risks his life to bring its leaders to justice.